Day 1 - Arrive Acadia National Park / Witch Hole Pond

 Start your day with an elective early morning walk to the

 Thuya Gardens, then enjoy a leisurely breakfast.
-Afterwards, board the mail boat to Little
+Afterwards, board a lobster

-Cranberry Island (a journey of approximately 45 minutes).
+boat to Little Cranberry Island, a journey of approximately 45 minutes.

-September) before boarding the mail boat back to Northeast Harbor (a journey of
+through September, before boarding the lobster boat back to Northeast Harbor.

 It's our final afternoon in Northeast Harbor.
 You'll have

 the remainder of the day to explore at leisure.
 You might consider visiting the

 beautifully landscaped Azalea Gardens, which are within walking distance of our